yoyololicon/music-demixing-challenge-ismir-2021-entry/README_SUBMISSION.md

 ### Prepare Data

-Please download [musdb](https://zenodo.org/record/3338373), and edit the `"root"` parameters in all the json files list under `configs/` to where you put the dataset .
+Please download [musdb](https://zenodo.org/record/3338373), and edit the `"root"` parameters in all the json files listed under `configs/` to the path where you have the dataset.

 ### Training Model 1